 Regularly using an air conditioner will cause you and your other family members to catch a cold.

 We seem to think that staying in rooms that have a lower temperature leads to us getting sick, often by catching a cold.
 But this isn’t necessarily because of your air conditioner, or the cold.
 Just become a room is particularly chilly doesn’t mean you’ll catch a cold.
 You can, however, catch a cold in an air conditioned room where ventilation is poor or when the air conditioning needs cleaning, and has been blowing out air that’s been contaminated by different airborne irritants.

 But as long as your air conditioner is in good working condition, you shouldn’t worry about getting a cold if you constantly use it.
 In fact, state of the art air conditioners not only cool a room, they even clean the air in the room for you!

 If you don’t use your air conditioning unit often, you don’t need to have it serviced regularly.

-Your air conditioning Melbourne specialist will often tell you to schedule an air conditioning service session even during the winter season or the cooler months when you don’t use the air conditioner.
+Your air conditioning specialist will often tell you to schedule an air conditioning service session even during the winter season or the cooler months when you don’t use the air conditioner.
 You might think this is a ploy for them to earn more money from you, but it is actually true that you must schedule regular air conditioning service for your unit.

 This is because even while you are not using your air conditioner, it is constantly exposed to the elements.
 Weather conditions can potentially damage your outdoor unit, while airborne irritants, dust and dirt can clog up your filter.